techiediaries/techiediaries/_posts/2020/ubuntu-20/2019-11-19-install-python-3-pip-venv-ubuntu-20-04-19.md

 ---

 Throughout this tutorial, you’ll learn to install Python 3.8 — the latest major version of Python — on Ubuntu 20.04 LTS — the latest version of Ubuntu and you’ll install `pip` — the official tool for installing Python packages from PyPI (**Python Package Index**)— then you’ll create a virtual environment using `venv`.

+For installing Python 3.9 version, check out the next section.

 ## Introducing Python and PIP